XHUAA-TDT

-XHUAA-TDT, virtual channel 19 (UHF digital channel 22), is a Las Estrellas television station in Tijuana, Baja California, Mexico, whose over-the-air signal also covers the San Diego–Tijuana region across the Mexico–United States border.
+XHUAA-TDT (channel 19) is a television station in Tijuana, Baja California, Mexico, whose over-the-air signal also covers the San Diego–Tijuana region across the Mexico–United States border, affiliated with Las Estrellas.
 The station is owned by Grupo Televisa.
 XHUAA began broadcasting in digital on UHF 22 in early 2006 making it the second station in Tijuana (and at the time one of very few in Mexico) to have a digital signal (sister station XETV was the first).

 XHUAA signed on in 1990; its original concessionaire was Radiotelevisora de La Rumorosa, S.A. de C.V.

-Since 2003, the station is available nationwide on Sky México and Izzi Telecom, where it replaced Ponchivisión on both operators due to a mutual agreement.